 It’s important to know that if you are using a foreign credit card, you have to use a MasterCard or AmEx in order to add money to the virtual card.
 Visa cards will not work.

-You can put any amount you want on the card.
-Google Maps will tell you how much the cost of a journey will be so you can easily put the exact amount on your card if you want.
 We started off with one of the suggested amounts because we knew that we would be using the trains/buses almost exclusively throughout the trip.
 Then, the last couple of days, we just topped off the card with the exact amount we needed prior to each trip.
 That way we finished out our trip with a zero balance.

 I’d recommend getting your virtual card set up before your trip so that you’re ready to go once you land.